guda/JSEx/README.md

-# JSEx - Java -  -
+# JSEx - JavaScript Extensions
-Javascript Extensions
+String.contains is function to check if string contains another string

+s